barbagroup/snake-repro/README.md

 The article reports on the numerical solution from 40 simulations.
 We prepared detailed *"Reproducibility packages"* for each one of these simulations, which are found in the `/reproducibilityPackages` directory.
-Each simulation folder contains a Jupyter Notebook, named `report`, with all the information about the case, the command-lines input to run the simulation, and the Python codes to pre- and post-process the simulation.
+Each simulation folder contains a Jupyter Notebook, named `report`, with all the information about the case, the command-line inputs to run the simulation, and the Python codes to pre- and post-process the simulation.
 The notebook `tableOfContents` lists the simulations with a link to their respective `report` notebook.

 The folder `snakePaperFigures` contains the Python and bash scripts we used to generate the figures in the manuscript.

-To postprocess and compare the numerical solution from the 4 different codes, we developed a Python package called [`snake`](https://github.com/mesnardo/snake) and hosted on GitHub under the MIT License.
+To postprocess and compare the numerical solution from the 4 different codes, we developed a Python package called [`snake`](https://github.com/mesnardo/snake), hosted on GitHub under the MIT License.

 ---